-Here are some of the specifics we are working towards:
+These are the details of what we are working towards.

-Some of these we still really suck at.
+Some of these processes we are still not perfect at.
 Remote-first is hard; it is time-consuming and requires ongoing attention and thought, and we sometimes get speed-wobbles during crunch-times.
 It’s especially hard when we need to invest more in technical solutions (like better video conference stuff).

 But, it’s worth it.
 Here’s some of the benefits we’ve noticed:

 - Everyone in the team is able to operate with deep contextual knowledge.
 With most communication occurring in front of everyone, the ambient awareness of what’s going on enables everyone to make better decisions for our overall goals, not just for their own domain.